Types of Gauges in railway- Broad Gauge, Metre and Narrow Gauges

-What are gauges in railway?
+What is gauge in railway?

 The gauges in railway is defined as the clear minimum perpendicular distance between the inner faces of the two rails.
 The distance between the inner faces of a pair of wheels is called wheel gauge.